brianhaferkamp/basketball-game/README.md

 ### FT Att
 Free throw attempt x 2.
 Roll the d10 dice and compare it with the FT% of the team (chart under the W-L record).
 If the roll result is less than the FT% then the free throw is good.
 If it's higher the free throw has been missed.

+### FOUL

+I'm attempting to use a foul option in the game.
+This is new as of August 8, 2022.
+If you roll a FOUL then roll both d10 dice again and compare it to the ranges on the chart in the bottom left of the team card.
+This chart determines whether it was a defensive foul (non-shooting), a shooting foul, or an offensive foul.
+Shooting and defensive fouls count toward the total team fouls but offensive fouls do not.
+Each quarter the team fouls are reset so that after a team commits its fifth team foul in each quarter the opposing team gets 2 free throw attempts.
+There is no 1 and 1 bonus in the NBA.

+Once there are two minutes remaining in a quarter, the bonus rule applies after a team reaches their second foul.
+This happens regardless how many team fouls were committed during the quarter of play.
+In any overtime period, the bonus rule gets applied once a team goes over three fouls.

+To figure out who committed the foul you can utilize the defense usage (the same as you use to find out who is the defender on the play).
+If a starter fouls out of a game then you will only use the bench player for that position for the rest of the game.
+If the bench player also fouls out you must substitute one of the other bench players into the position's spot for the remainder of the game.

 ### 2PT Att
 Two point attempt.
 This is a two point shot.
 Roll the d10 dice and combine.
 Compare the roll result with the FG% of the team.
 If the roll result is less than or equal to the FG% then the shot is good.
 If it's higher than the FG% the shot has been missed.